Roosterbear/tips/JS.md

 fruits(...other_fruits, "apple", "banana", "orange", "fig", "blackberry", "melon", "papaya", "mamme");
 ```

-We can separate a word by letters: <br/>
+We can separate a text by letters: <br/>

 ```javascript
 const message = 'hello';